Mathieuka/AI-research-and-development/README.md

 - **`apps/CoreConcept`**: A core concepts exploration zone, structured to facilitate learning of essential concepts through code examples, detailed explanations, and interactive experiments.

-- **`apps/Sandbox`**: A sandbox application designed for experimentation and testing of new ideas and AI agent drafts.

 ### Packages

 The `packages/` directories contain shared modules and configurations that are reused across different applications, ensuring consistency and reducing duplication of effort.